TerryMooreII/Reddit-Hover-Craft/README.md

 ## Description

-I got sick of click on links to view images that were posted to Reddit.com so I wrote this Google Chrome extension that will display the image in a popup dialog when you hover over the image link.
+I got sick of clicking on links to view images that were posted to Reddit.com so I wrote this Google Chrome extension that will display the image in a popup dialog when you hover over the image link.